-For instructions on the process of archiving video manually, please consult the CathexisVision Operator's Manual.
+For instructions on the process of archiving video manually, please consult the CathexisVision Operator's Manual, available for download on the Cathexis website (cathexisvideo.com).

 4.9.2 Description

 Archiving is a facility to enable copying and selecting recordings (from specific databases) to an archiving media, such as a Local disk, or an FTP server.
 Unlike normal recordings, archived recordings retain their authenticity, and can be verified as authentic (unaltered) on replay, making them suitable for use in courts of law.